IBM/simulai/README.rst

 Using Tensorboard
 =================

-Tensorboards is supported for monitoring neural network training tasks.
-For a tutorial about how to set it see `this example <https://github.com/IBM/simulai/blob/main/examples/Dense/miscellaneous/notebooks/lorenz_96_chaotic.ipynb>`_ .
+`Tensorboard <https://www.tensorflow.org/tensorboard>`_ is supported for monitoring neural network training tasks.
+For a tutorial about how to set it see `this example <https://github.com/IBM/simulai/blob/main/examples/Dense/miscellaneous/notebooks/lorenz_96_chaotic.ipynb>`_.

 Documentation
 =============